 In addition, a majority of the adults in the Ruslor Junction neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Mississippi by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 97.1% of the neighborhoods in Mississippi.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees, college students and families with school-aged children.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Ruslor Junction neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Ruslor Junction neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 62.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Ruslor Junction neighborhood has more British and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.7% of this neighborhood's residents have British ancestry and 1.3% have Brazilian ancestry.